Home

 Almost everyone knows the classic caricature of Confession: a person goes out on the weekend, gets drunk, commits all sorts of sins, and the next day goes to Confession and Mass, walking away feeling like “God is in His heaven and all is well with the world.”
 And then, the next weekend, it happens all over again.

 Now, confessing your sins with perfect contrition does lead to your reconciliation with God.
-Over and over again.
-God is infinitely patient.

-But that is not the end of the story.
+But that is not the end of the story, because there’s another, deeper sin here: the sin of presumption.

 The Sin of Presumption

 If you keep committing the same sins over and over, you presume that you can be reconciled with God without having to change your behavior.
 You presume that a show of contrition can pass for perfect contrition.
 But contrition is perfect only when you are moved to such sorrow that you will do anything you can to change your behavior.[1]
-If you are unwilling to do anything it takes to change your behavior, then you are not really contrite, and you are not confessing all your sins, because one of your sins is the unwillingness to do anything it takes to change your behavior.
-So note carefully that what you do not confess prevents your reconciliation with God.
-Presumption, therefore, is a wicked snare because it can make you believe that it isn’t even happening.

 Nevertheless, there can be no “excuse” for a genuine Christian to commit mortal sins, even though such behavior—such as doubting God’s mercy, providence, or justice; pornography; masturbation; gluttony; immodest dress; fornication; adultery; aberrant sexual practices; seeking to hurt others in revenge whenever they hurt you; injuring others through gossip or rumors; and unfair, deceptive, or dishonest business practices—may be commonly accepted in contemporary society.
+These sins reflect a deep anger at God that itself derives from anger at one’s parents.
+The world today is filled with this anger, and all of us are vulnerable to being infected with it.

-Yes, the world today is filled with this anger, and all of us are vulnerable to being infected with it.
-Childhood may seem like a long time ago, and we may try to believe that we are past it all, but just as childhood emotional pain can linger throughout life, presumption can also linger through time itself.
+The childhood roots of anger may seem like a long time ago, and we may try to believe that we are past it all, and that we can just forget about it, but just as childhood emotional pain lingers in the unconscious throughout life, presumption can also linger through time itself.

 Time Alone Does Not Bring Absolution